Signed in as:

 There are two primary approaches:

-Examples and Functions Common soil bacteria include genera like Bacillus, Arthrobacter, Pseudomonas, and Mycobacterium.
+Common soil bacteria include genera like Bacillus, Arthrobacter, Pseudomonas, and Mycobacterium.
 They exhibit vast metabolic diversity, contributing to nutrient cycling and soil structure improvement.
 Bacteria participate in biogeochemical cycles and help degrade complex organic substances.
+The presence of natural organic fertilizers can further stimulate bacterial activity, enhancing soil health and plant growth.

 Positive Effects